How to Start a Carpet Cleaning Business

-- Jobber Grants: The Jobber Grants program offers $150,000 in available funding to home service businesses, distributed through 25 grants across three categories.
+- Jobber Grants: The Jobber Grants program offers $150,000 in available funding to recognize excellence in small home services businesses.

 - Equipment financing: You may be able to get financing on your carpet cleaning equipment if you’re buying it new, or buy used equipment instead to cut costs.

 How much does it cost to start a carpet cleaning business?